 1. In the days of Jesus, how old could you be?

 The kings of Judah died at an average age of 53 if the figures can be believed,2 yet this only representative of the highest elite of society hundreds of years before Jesus’s time.
-Fortunately, to address this knowledge gap, we have a wealth of extrabiblical evidence, admittedly unknown to the general layperson, thanks to… dead bodies.
+Fortunately, to address this knowledge gap, we have a wealth of extrabiblical evidence, admittedly unknown to the general layperson, thanks to people finding and analysing dead bodies for us.

 For example, skeletal remains of 108 individuals in caves around the Judean wilderness from the Hellenistic period give a mean age at death of 44 years for males, 35 for females, with the Roman period afterwards being significantly shorter.3 This is bad news if Judean women who are old enough to have raised fully grown children are reportedly the key witnesses.
 Of 35 individuals in a different study from the Roman period at Giv’at ha-Mivtar, nine (26%) died as a result of either violence or starvation, including a crucified young man and three teenagers.4 The average age of the remaining eleven males was 43 years, and the twelve females 32 years.
 Only 2 of the 35 (6%) were just over 60 years old.